aqtlol/cse15l-lab-reports/lab-report-5-week-9.md

 javac -cp $JU *.java 2> CompileErr.txt
 if [[ $? -ne 0 ]]; then
     echo "Your code did not compile.
-You recieve a $SCORE." exit 1 fi echo "Compiled"
+You recieve a $SCORE / 2" exit 1 fi echo "Compiled"